mirkkajones/ViralCommHmsc/README.md

 # **ViralCommHmsc**

-This repository accompanies the manuscript **"The first arriving virus shapes within-host viral community assembly during natural epidemics"** by Jokinen et al. and provides R scripts and data required to reproduce the manuscript's results.
+This repository accompanies the manuscript **"The first arriving virus shapes within-host viral community assembly during natural epidemics"** by Maija Jokinen et al. and provides R scripts and data required to reproduce the manuscript's results.

 **Disclaimer**: The code in this repository may still undergo revisions.